The Hinterland of New South Wales

-We had to say goodbye to our neighbor’s dogs Bear and Marley, for whom we had cared for twice as house sitters.
-For the past 95 days we walked them almost daily.
+We had to say goodbye to our neighbor’s dogs Bear and Marley, for whom we had cared twice as house sitters.
+For the past 95 days, we walked them almost daily.
 Often twice a day!
 We played, cuddled, and built up a very deep bond with them.

 And little Ella, an adorable Cocker Spaniel puppy from another neighbor, who we had walked almost daily for the last month.
 She had stolen our hearts, and saying goodbye was more than hard and very tearful.